SLIB53/page-fish-theme/README.md

 _Page_ is a simple fish theme with git support.
 The prompt shows 1 level of the current working directory, branch, and a color coded curved fat arrow.

-The arrow color indicates git status.
+The arrow color indicates git status:
 - No color indicates not in git directory
 - Blue indicates clean working tree
 - Yellow indicates dirty working tree